-- The Question Paper, which focuses on analysing familiar media content (such as films or TV that have been studied in class) as well as applying media knowledge to an unfamiliar text, through analysing either a film poster/magazine cover or advertisement. - The Assignment, which focuses on planning and creating media content.
+- Media Content in Context: focuses on analysing familiar media content (such as films or TV that have been studied in class) as well as applying media knowledge to an unfamiliar text, through analysing either a film poster/magazine cover or advertisement. - Role of Media: An essay which discusses how media can influence the public, meet an audiences needs or achieve a particular purpose. - The Assignment: focuses on planning and creating media content.
 Students will be expected to plan and develop a piece of media content according to a brief.
 This will be externally assessed.